ual-cci/MSc-Coding-1/session7.md

 Now try to create a simple picture with lots of rectangles, squares or circles of different colours.
 Remember you can add, subtract or multiply the outputs of functions.
 Make notes about the kinds of effects this can have.

-* If you are feeling brave, use a mat2 matrix to skew the sides of the square, or to rotate it.
+2. Now, use a mat2 matrix to skew the sides of the square, or to rotate it.
 You can copy the rotation matrix from this code:

 https://mimicproject.com/code/ef644559-9ad7-0e8a-b32b-2fbd7da69db1

+Once you have done this, move on to part 3.

-* Fork this document:
+3. Fork this document:

 https://mimicproject.com/code/0e84f212-142e-8cef-b427-fa1d8492f368